About

 Lodging, meals, and travel

-We usually are able to cover travel from the Denver airport to Laramie, WY.
+We also cover travel between Laramie, WY and the Denver airport, which is usually easier and cheaper to reach.
 Participants are also welcome to drive their own vehicles to Laramie, and we will cover parking expenses.

 The instructors are volunteers and not paid.
 We are non-profit.
 We do all we can to cover participant expenses on a modest budget.